PokemonGoF/PokemonGo-Bot/README.md

 ```
 -p "<your-app-password>"
 ```
-This error is mostly occurs for those who using 2 factor authentication but either way for the purpose of security would be nice to have a separate password for the bot app.
+This error mostly occurs for those who are using 2 factor authentication, but either way, for the purpose of security it would be nice to have a separate password for the bot app.

 ### FLEE